Medicine, the HPAT, the CAO and one big mistake to avoid

 For me, I wasn’t certain until the very end of 6th year as to what exactly I wanted to do after school.
 Honestly, it wasn’t until those last few weeks while I waited for my Leaving Cert results that I realised for certain that I had put down the right courses in the right order from my desperate hope that I would get the points I needed to get into medicine.

-For undergraduate medicine in Ireland there are five options, Trinity College Dublin, University College Dublin, the Royal College of Surgeons, University College Cork and the National University of Ireland, Galway.
+For undergraduate medicine in Ireland there are five options: Trinity College Dublin, University College Dublin, the Royal College of Surgeons, University College Cork and the National University of Ireland, Galway.
 Like everyone I was hoping for my first choice and being a Dublin native also to be able to stay at home.
-I had all five universities in the top five places on my CAO level eight list, something which you really have to do if you really want every chance of being able to study medicine in Ireland.
+I had all five universities in the top five places on my CAO level eight list, something which you really have to do, if you really want every chance of being able to study medicine in Ireland.

-One of the great things about the CAO is that you can change your list up until the end of June, even after you’ve finished your Leaving Certificate, however this does bring with it certain hazards.
+One of the great things about the CAO is that you can change your list up until 1 July, even after you’ve finished your Leaving Certificate, however this does bring with it certain hazards.
 The relatively late closing date allows for students to put in place backup plans if they feel certain exams didn’t go as well as they could have.
 However, I have heard of horror stories of people who thought they did absolutely terribly in exams and completely changed their CAO, only to have gained enough points for their number one course come results day, which they have long since erased from their CAO.